josephfh/wuneu-radio/README.md

 # Wuneu Radio

-*NOTE: This is still being tested and I'm still writing the install script.
-Don't exepect this to work.*
+*NOTE: This is a personal hobby project, so please treat it as an early alpha and don't fry your pi or your antique radios*

 ## Quick start